TheExpertApprentice/grc-risk-management/mitigation-strategies.md

 ## T5 · Take / Pursue (Exploit the opportunity)

-**Definition.** A deliberate decision to accept and actively pursue a risk because its potential **upside** (opportunity) outweighs its downside — the positive counterpart to tolerate.
+**Definition.** A deliberate decision to accept and actively pursue a risk because its potential **upside** (opportunity) outweighs its downside.
+The positive counterpart to tolerate.

 **Qualification criteria — take when:**
 1. The uncertainty carries a credible **opportunity** (new revenue stream, research partnership, competitive advantage), and